 Russ Jago, Professor of Paediatric Physical Activity and Public Health in the School for Policy Studies, who is leading the study, said:

 “Walking is free, requires no equipment, and is a good way for people of any age to be physically active.
 It benefits people’s health in a number of ways, including improving quality of life and mental health, alleviating social isolation, and reducing the risks of heart disease and joint pain.
 Evidence shows that walking quickly is more beneficial than just moving.”

-They want to talk to men and women who are close to retirement age, or who have recently retired, who do not currently do a lot of walking, to understand what would make it easier for them to walk more often.
-They also want to ask about how we might be able to help people who do not do much walking to walk faster and in more challenging settings, such as up hills.
+We want to talk to men and women who are either close to retirement age, or who have recently retired, who do not currently do a lot of walking, to understand what would make it easier for them to walk more often.
+We also want to ask about how people who do not do much walking might be helped to walk faster and in more challenging settings, such as up hills.

-If you agree to take part in the study, you will complete a brief online survey to collect information about you.
-You will then have an interview with a member of the project team that will last about 45 minutes.
-The interview will be conducted over the phone or online via Skype (or similar).
-The interviewer will ask you some questions about you, how much walking you do and what might help you to walk more often.
-You will receive a £20 gift voucher for taking part.
+Participants who agree to take part in the study will complete a brief online survey to collect initial information.
+An interview will then be carried out with a member of the project team that will last about 45 minutes.
+The interview will be conducted over the phone or online.
+The interviewer will ask participants some personal questions, how much walking they do and what might help them to walk more often.
+Participants will receive a £20 gift voucher for taking part.